 This is the “full” facelift for rejuvenating the face, jowls, and neck.
 A full facelift involves lifting and repositioning the muscles and deeper tissues and removing certain attachments.
 Fat is sculpted (Dr. D’Amico & Dr. Ferrauiola avoid removing too much fat to avoid creating a “hollow” look).
 Excess skin is trimmed and then re-draped.
 The incisions with a traditional lift start at the temples, run downward in front of the ear, wrap around the earlobe, and terminate in the hairline of the lower scalp.
 If the patient has particular issues in the neck area, a second incision is made under the chin to lift, tighten, and trim excess skin on the upper neck.

-The goals of this facelift aren’t as widespread, instead providing limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
+The goals of this facelift aren’t as widespread, instead of providing limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
 Shorter incisions are made at the temples, around the ears, and if needed, in the lower eyelids and/or under the upper lip.

 As the name implies, this lift focuses on the mid-face, lifting the cheeks and removing lines.
 Mid-face lifts can reduce puffiness under the eyes, correct nasolabial folds, and improve the cheeks.
 Incisions are small, usually in the lower eyelids or mouth.